JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     sudo aptitude upgrade

+### Install base level tools & utilities.

+At this point you should have a somewhat functional Ubuntu server in place with the bare minimum items needed to do some basic things, but we’re not done yet.

+There are lots of other useful tools that should be installed to make your life easier.
+And here they are!

+    sudo aptitude install dnsutils traceroute nmap bc htop finger curl whois rsync lsof iftop figlet lynx mtr-tiny iperf nload zip unzip attr sshpass dkms mc elinks

+While there are literally tons of tools available for installation in the Ubuntu community, the items listed above are the rock-solid core of the command line system administration tools I rely on on a daily basis.

+I’m not going to do a tool-by-tool breakdown of usage in this tutorial, but if you already know anything about how Unix systems work, you can pretty much understand how these tools are used.
+But if you don’t know what these tools are, I encourage you to read up on these tools by using the `man` command from the command line like so:

+    man htop

+That would give you the manual page for `htop`; an excellent open source replacement for the commonly used system tool `top`.

+### Install the 'build-essential' tools to allow compiling source code.

+    sudo aptitude install build-essential

+### Install Subversion & GIT related stuff.

+    sudo aptitude install git git-core subversion git-svn

+### Setting default UMASK in Ubuntu & other Debian setups.

+    sudo nano /etc/login.defs

+    # UMASK         022
+    UMASK           002

+### Setting pam.d UMASK in Ubuntu & other Debian setups.

+    sudo nano /etc/pam.d/common-session

+Find the line that reads.

+    session optional                        pam_umask.so

+Change it to.

+    session optional                        pam_umask.so	umask=0002

+### Fix for slow SSH client connections by changing the prefered order of authetications

+This changes it for all users on a system level.

+    sudo nano /etc/ssh/ssh_config

+    PreferredAuthentications publickey,password,gssapi-with-mic,hostbased,keyboard-interactive

+Install locate & update the database.

+    sudo aptitude install locate

+    sudo updatedb

+### Set the MOTD header.

+    figlet SANDBOX

+    sudo nano /etc/motd.tail

 ### Install & enable sysstat.

 Systat—commonly accessed via the command line command `sar`—is a great tool to use to collect, report, or save system activity information.